 Tools that can save your day

-You can make use of some useful tools and equipments available in the market for monitoring and restricting unwanted traffic.
+You can make use of some useful tools and equipment available in the market for monitoring and restrict unwanted traffic.

 Some of the tools are described in brief.

 It is an open source application that focuses on system monitoring, protocol monitoring, application monitoring, database monitoring, log monitoring and bandwidth monitoring among others.